FabricAttachedMemory/tm-librarian/README.md

 The Librarian is used in several environments:

-- Real Hardware with GenZ/NVM and Top of Rack Server present
+- Real Hardware with FAM behind a prototype of Gen-Z fabric.
+A Top of Rack Server is present.
-- Fabric-Attached Memory Emulation (FAME) (simulated NVM using ivshmem)
+- Fabric-Attached Memory Emulation (FAME) (simulated FAM using QEMU VMs as nodes and IVSHMEM)
 - Future hardware (as experimental/demonstration concept)
-- HPE proprietary simulator for The Machine
+- HPE proprietary simulator for The Machine (aka TMAS)

 ## Configuring the Librarian
 The Librarian needs a database which stores knows the topology and state of the cluster, namely